Coster Diamonds

-Royal Coster Diamonds is the oldest, still operating, diamond polishing factory in the world, located in Amsterdam, Netherlands.
-Founded in 1840, they have handled a few historical masterpieces.
-For example, they re-polished the Koh i Noor, which is mounted in the Crown of Queen Mary, and the Dresden Green Diamond, held in the New Green Vault at Dresden Castle.
+Royal Coster Diamonds is a diamond polishing factory in Amsterdam, Netherlands.
+Founded in 1840, it is the oldest in the world, and has handled a number of historical masterpieces.
+For example, it re-polished the Koh-i-Noor, which is mounted in the British Crown of Queen Elizabeth The Queen Mother and the Dresden Green Diamond, held in the New Green Vault at Dresden Castle.